The Fourier dimension of Brownian limsup fractals: Large increments of Brownian motion

 The following lemma differs in its statement from the version proposed by Kaufman principally by the range of the statement, i.e. the condition $u\geq 0$ has had to be replaced by $u> 1$.

-\begin{lemma} Given $\varepsilon >0$, for large enough $N$ the inequality holds for all $|u|>1$, with probability approaching $1$ as $N \to \infty$. \end{lemma} \begin{proof} We only prove the lemma for positive values of $u$; it will be clear from the construction that the result is symmetrical around the origin.
+\begin{lemma} Given $\varepsilon >0$, for large enough $N$ the inequality holds for all $|u|>1$, with probability approaching $1$ as $N \to \infty$. \end{lemma} \begin{pf} We only prove the lemma for positive values of $u$; it will be clear from the construction that the result is symmetrical around the origin.
 Letting $f_n (u)$ denote the Fourier transform of Lebesgue measure, we get that where $|f_n (u)| \leq 2|u|^{-1}$.
+(The index $n$ in $f_n (u)$ is clearly superfluous and we use it only to conform more closely to the notation of Lemma 2.1.)
 We set $C(u)=\max|f_n (u)|$ and rewrite the desired inequality as in Lemma 2.1: where $B=C(u)$ and $\sigma^{2} =NC^2 (u)$.
 We now divide up the positive reals greater than $1$ and prove that inequality \ref{eq:2.10} holds with probability close to $1$ for each section.
 We do this by showing that the opposite inequality occurs with a probability approaching $0$.
 Because $f_n (u)$ is dependent only on $u$ (and not $n$) and $|u|^{-1}<|f_n (u)| \leq 2|u|^{-1}$, this will imply that the reverse of \ref{eq:2.12} also tends to $0$ in probability.

 For $u\geq N$, $u^{\alpha^2 +1}<N^2$, we set $Y=\varepsilon p u^{\frac{1}{2}(\alpha^2 -1)}$.
 To apply Lemma 2.1, we first need to verify that $YB<2p\sigma^2$.
 This is easily done with $\varepsilon <1/4$ and $u^{\alpha^2 +1}<N^2$.
 In computing the upper bound to the exceptional probability given in \ref{eq:2.2}, we estimate the exponent: